hajonsoft/hajonsoft-tiger/README.md

 ﻿### HAJonSoft Tiger

-Home of Dove 🕊  and Humming Bird 🦅 .
+Home of Dove 🕊  and Humming Bird 🦅 sites.
 The code repo is called Tiger 🐅 (Animal).
-Code repo will use an animal name while deployed apps will use bird name.
+Code repo will use an animal name while deployed apps will use a bird name.

 Humming Bird allows HAJonSoft customers to login to their own firebase account and administer travellers to manage relationship, scan passports and apply for visa.
-Dove allows travellers to look at advertized packages and reserve.
+Dove allows travellers to look at advertized packages to reserve or manage them.

-Edit master translation
-edit customers
-save chat log
-edit other looks up
-connect to any other firebase project as owner
+To learn about hajonsoft repos please watch this video https://share.vidyard.com/watch/obRrErJQBGMkwu6khqmUiZ?

 ## Quick start